IVIanuu/injekt/README.md

 # Function injection
-Sometimes you want to delay the creation, need multiple instances, want to provide additional parameters dynamically, or you aren't in the right call context yet.
+Sometimes you want to delay the creation, need multiple instances, want to provide additional parameters dynamically, break circular dependencies or you aren't in the right call context yet.
 You can do this by injecting a function.
 ```kotlin
 // inject a function to create multiple Tokens